Best Fireplace Grate in 2017 (Reviews and Buying Guide)

 The grate lifts the wood off the floor, provides a better quality burn, makes the logs easier to light, and creates better drafting.
 While looking similar at the first glance, not all grates are created equal.

-I went through dozens of such fireplace accessories trying to find the best fireplace grate.
+I went through dozens of such fireplace accessories trying to find the perfect wood burning fireplace grate.
 After months of research and testing, I’m ready to present you the top – 7 list.

-1. Model M-6 High Efficiency Smoke-Free Fireplace Grate
+1. Model M-6 High Efficiency - Best Smoke Free Fireplace Grate

 This solidly designed fireplace grate can service a large fireplace.
 It reduces the smoke problems and boosts the heat output of your wood-burning fireplace.